-Health and Vulnerability Scanner for Windows 10, 11 and Server 2016-22
+Health and Vulnerability Script for Windows, Servers and DC's

 The SecureReport script is designed to detect vulnerabilities and common misconfigurations within Windows and installed applications.
 While scanners like Nessus operate network-wide, this script provides a comprehensive audit of security concerns, executed locally for a deeper analysis.